slopezpereyra/slopezpereyra.github.io/_posts/2023-11-07-OnArchetypes.md

 stimuli.
 Thus we discern between archetypal behavior and archetypal image.
 The neurobiology mediating such affective response is somewhat well understood and in fact seems to be essential to the realization of consciousness itself.
+Notwithstanding, one must somehow decide whether to speak of ''representations'' is justified or not.
+This is in some sense a terminological issue only.
+In *Human knowledge*, Russell asks:

+> ¿Qué supone decir que $A$ es una "imagen" o "idea" de $B$?
+Primero, debe haber
+> semejanza; más particularmente, si ambos son complejos, debe haber semejanza
+> de estructura.
+Segundo, $B$ debe desempeñar cierto papel definido en la
+> causación de $A$.
+Tercero, $A$ y $B$ deben tener ciertos efectos comunes, por
+> ejemplo, causar las mismas palabras en una persona que los experimente.

+The archetypal image, as we understand it, satisfies some but not all of these conditions.
+The image of a hawk, never seen before, evokes the same effects in all little chicks; however, the hawk itself played no part in the causation of its image.
+With regards to the similarity between the hawk and its archetypal image, the matter is less clear.
+It is unlikely that a conscious ''mental image'' of hawks is experienced by the chick; the question is whether one can speak of ''similarities'' between a perceived object and an unconscious process.
+What we *can* say is that there is a functional correspondence between the two;
+this is, that the chick's neurobiology was designed by natural selection so as to respond in a defined manner to certain perceptions, such as the perception of a hawk.
+It seems to me then that the use of the term *image* is only heuristic, but does not accurately reflect neither the underlying neurological processes nor the mental experience involved in evoking archetypal response.

-Notwithstanding, to speak of a *representative instinct* seems incorrect.
-The findings we have discussed miss in supporting such formulation in two opposite senses.
-On one hand, they uncover a field of affective experience that, ranging at least across all mammalian species, greatly surpasses mankind itself.
-In this sense, they go too far.
-Conversely, they disregard the highly complex and still impenetrable interplay of cortical activity with the deep regions of the brain that mediate affective experience.
-In this sense, they don't go far enough.
-If one wishes to speak of this inherited, value-encoding circuitry as a representative instinct, fair enough—this means one must accept that a certain representation mediates the chick's response to the hawk's figure.
-However, it seems to me this pushes too far the use of the term *representation*.
-This term implies a certain degree of awareness; but affective experience requires no awareness at all.
-This is, in fact, one of the most extraordinary findings of affective neuroscience, one that receives too little attention it seems to me:
-That *affect* can exist without *awareness*.
+If one wishes to speak of this inherited, value-encoding circuitry as a representative instinct, fair enough—but this means one must accept that a certain representation mediates the chick's response to the hawk's figure.
+But one must recall that affective experience requires no awareness at all.
+This is, in fact, one of the most extraordinary findings of affective neuroscience, one that receives too little attention it seems to me: That *affect* can exist without *awareness*.
 Jung wrote, in *Archetypes of the collective unconscious*, that awareness of thought surely was posterior to thought itself.
 This conjecture is today an established scientific assertion.
-In conclusion, it is too soon to speak of archetypal *representations*.
+In conclusion, it is too soon to speak of archetypal *images* in a literal sense.
 What is meant by *archetype* is simultaneously more complex and more mundane than originally imagined by analytic psychology.
-In this sense, it still is incredibly difficult to speculate on the role which archetypes, as we understand them, may play in religious experience and mythical stories.

 Pseudo-Dionysius the Areopagite, I repeat, suggested a celestial echo (*apekhémata*) exists in every sensible thing; and that by virtue of such